paulwalko/vpicc-constitution/CONSTITUTION.md

 Adviser(s) shall be elected from the faculty subject to the approval of the Virginie Polytechnic Institute.

 # Article VI: Meeting and Quorum
-1. To constitute a meeting for transaction of business, one-half of the active membership must be present or represented by proxy.
+1. To constitute a meeting for transaction of business, one-half of the aactive membership residing within Montgomery County must be present orrepresented by proxy.
-1. One regular meeting shall be scheduled on every Friday during the three regular quarters at V.P.I. except when the president shall cancel the meeting.
-1. Special meetings may be called at anytime by the president, and must be called by him upon petition of 10% of the active members.
+1. Active members residing without this boundary, and not present or represented by proxy, shall be considered inactive members for purposes bf quorum counts and determination of two-thirds votes of approval.
+1. The presence of a member from without Montgomery County, or his proxy, at a meeting shall include him in the count of active members.
+1. The secretary shall be notified of each proxy before a vote.
+Blanket or continuous proxies shall not he held.

 # Article VII: Committees
 1. Standing Committees shall be an Equipment Committee, a Safety Committee, a Membership and Publicity Committee, and a Project and Program Committee, and a Conservation Committee, and a Supplies Committee.